adityakanthe10/Odin-Projects/13.Odin_Homepage/Readme.md

 14. Tilt Effect is not working,remove tilt effect from about-img and add tilt effect to skills-img.
 15. There will be bugs correct them ,check every minute deatils
 16. Add custom cursor to the website
+17. Add modified logo to the name navbar and website title

 These are the final changes ,no more changes and only correct the bugs.